4d/docs/docs/Views/views.md

 An object can only belong to a single view.

-To create an object in another view, simply select the view in the View palette (prior to creating the object) by clicking its name (an Edit icon is displayed for the view being edited):
+To create an object in another view, simply select the view in the View palette (prior to creating the object) by clicking its name (an Edit icon is displayed for the [Current view](#before-you-begin) and the name appears in bold text):

 ![](assets/en/Views/addObject.png)